PranjalPrasad12/project-persiancat/README.md

     - Loads only neccesary CSS(like colours) and JavaScript
     - Lightweight design with minimal resource usage.
     - Built-in tracker prevention.
-    - Customizable privacy settings and interface.
+    - Customisable privacy settings and interface.
     - Support for multiple platforms (Linux, macOS and Windows).
 Support for FreeBSD, Solaris,  Android(natively), Windows(full featured) and other platforms is planned
     - Free and Open Source- you are free to use, modify, and redistribute.
 ### Project Info